Skip to main content

 Biographical/Historical Note

-After the Mexican-American War, Charles purchased massive properties north of Matamoros from the children of José Narciso Cavazos and started a town company to sell lots for as much as $1,500 each.
+After the Mexican-American War, Stillman purchased massive properties north of Matamoros from the children of José Narciso Cavazos and started a town company to sell lots for as much as $1,500 each.
 He named the place Brownsville, Texas.
-In 1850 he built a home there (now called the Stillman House and operated by the Brownsville Historical Association) with his wife Elizabeth Pamela Goodrich of Wethersfield, Connecticut, but moved permanently in 1866 to New York, where he died in December 1875.
+In 1850 he built a home there (later known as the Stillman House) with his wife Elizabeth Pamela Goodrich of Wethersfield, Connecticut, but moved permanently in 1866 to New York, where he died in December 1875.

 Arrangement